RoanH/FringeRemover/README.md

 The program can either process individual files or you can process a whole folder at the same time.
 Furthermore, although I've done extensive testing I recommend that you always make a backup before running the program on your skin, just in case something goes wrong.
 It's also worth noting that only PNG files will be processed by this program.

 To further highly exactly what this program does I've put together a simple example.
-The image is just a black circle with no antialising we'll use it as a mod icon.
+The image is just a black circle with no anti-aliasing we'll use it as a mod icon.
 ![Original](https://i.imgur.com/ZcqOnst.png)

 If we now load our skin in osu! we will see the following result on the mod selection screen: